 It’s Easy to Find Jobs in Fort Worth, TX

 If you’re moving to Fort Worth in the near future, landing a job is most likely on the top of your priority list.
 You’re in luck: between its central location, affordable living and world-class opportunities for business, Fort Worth is among the top career destinations in the world.
 In fact, the Dallas-Fort Worth Metroplex ranks among the top five in the nation for its concentration of Fortune 500 company headquarters.

-In the last year alone, Fort Worth has added almost 117,000 new jobs—more than any other major U.S. market outside of New York City and L.A.
+The Dallas-Fort Worth area boasts a 3.9-percent growth rate in jobs compared to a national average of 1.8 percent.
 In addition to being a major trade center and distribution hub, the Fort Worth area is also the state’s telecommunications center.
 Emerging economic sectors also include semiconductor manufacturing, communications equipment manufacturing, corporate offices and distribution.